Bye-election Results 2018: 10 things to know

 Read | Bypoll Results 2018: How to check bye-election results on Election Commission of India website

-9. In Rajarajeshwari Nagar assembly constituency in Karnataka, Congress candidate Muniratna is leading by around 32,000 votes after the sixth round of counting.

-10 In Kerala’s Chengannur, which has been with Congress since 1980, CPM candidate Saji Cherian is leading by over 5,000 votes.
+10. In Kerala’s Chengannur, which has been with Congress since 1980, CPM candidate Saji Cherian won by a massive margin of over 29,956 votes.
 Kerala remains one of the last bastions for the Left after it was ousted in Tripura.
-The Congress and BJP are in a tough race for second place.
+Congress is in the second spot with 46,347 votes and BJP third with 35,270 votes.

 For all the latest India News, download Indian Express App